Skip to main content

 Creates a reader to read data from the user space of the current task.

-Returns Err if this VmSpace is not belonged to the user space of the current task or the vaddr and len do not represent a user space memory range.
+Returns Err if this VmSpace is not the user space of the current task or the vaddr and len do not represent a valid user space memory range.

 §Verified Properties